Skip to main content

 De-normalise it

 Your young person might feel like everyone is vaping and, as a result, may feel pressure from their broader peer group to give vaping a go.
 Try asking them “How many young people do you think in Australia have tried vaping?”.
 Be ready with the stats - roughly 1/3 of teens have tried vaping.
-The key message is that despite what it looks like in school bathrooms or on social media, the vast majority of young people do not vape.
+The key message is that despite what it looks like in school bathrooms or on social media, most young people do not vape.

 Ask them to think about not only their friends, but also people who share their interest such as team mates, coaches, older siblings and positive role models who they admire and look up to.